assapin/incubator-liminal/docs/liminal/internal-design.md

 **3** : `liminal deploy` picks up the YAML file and places it in a folder that Airflow uses to periodically scan for DAGs.

-**4** : Airflow scheduler scans the DAGs folder, and encounters a Liminal python file that was pre-installed with Airflow.
+**4** : Airflow scheduler scans the DAGs folder, and encounters a [Liminal Python file](https://github.com/assapin/incubator-liminal/blob/master/liminal/runners/airflow/dag/liminal_dags.py).
+This particular file needs to be pre-deployed into Airflow's DAGs folder (when running Liminal locally, the `liminal start` command takes care of that for you).

-This Python file acts as a DAG factory - i.e. it scans the DAGs folder for any Liminal YAML files, and traslates them
+This Python file acts as a [DAG factory](https://www.astronomer.io/guides/dynamically-generating-dags) - i.e. it scans the DAGs folder for any Liminal YAML files, and traslates them
 into Airflow DAGs.
-For example - Tasks that were deinfed in the YAML get trasnlated into Airflow Task object, and Executores get translated into Airflow Operators.
+For example - Tasks that were defined in the YAML get translated into Airflow Task object, and Executors get translated into Airflow Operators.

 **5** : The returned DAG is registered with Airflow.

-**6** : Airflow scheduler starts the DAG, and the Operator executes a Task that runs on Kuberentes.
+**6** : Airflow scheduler starts the DAG, and the Operator executes a Task that runs on Kubernetes.

-**7** : The User's Docker image from step (1) is executed as a Pod on Kuberentes, using the mounted volume created in step (2).
+**7** : The User's Docker image from step (1) is executed as a Pod on Kubernetes, using the mounted volume created in step (2).